CUSTOMER-FOCUSED DEVELOPMENT WITH QFD

 ABOUT THE AUTHOR

 KENNETH A. CROW is President of DRM Associates and a Principal in PD-Trak Solutions.
 His firm focuses on improving product development and the implementation of strategies and practices such as integrated product development, time-to-market, and business process re-engineering for the high technology, capital equipment, medical equipment, transportation equipment, aerospace and defense industries.
-He is a recognized expert in the field of integrated product development and quality function deployment with over twenty years of experience organizing and guiding product development improvement programs and assisting product development teams.
+He is a recognized expert in the field of integrated product development and quality function deployment with over thirty years of experience organizing and guiding product development improvement programs and assisting product development teams.
 He led a consortium to identify 270 best practices or product development and developed a benchmarking and assessment methodology based on these best practices.